T.M. Goodwin - Planning Your Visit

 - For information on recreational use other than hunting and fishing, call the St. Johns River Water Management District at 386-329-4404.

-- See the regulations summary for hours of operation and vehicle use guidelines.
+- For hours of operation and vehicle use guidelines, see the regulations summary brochure.
 Note that the area is closed to other visitors when hunts are in progress.

 - Restrooms are not available at this location.

-- For hours of operation during hunts and vehicle use during both hunting and non-hunting periods, consult the regulations summary.
+- For hours of operation during hunts and vehicle use during both hunting and non-hunting periods, consult the regulations summary brochure.

 - A daily use permit is not currently required to enter this area.
 To hunt or fish you must possess the appropriate license and permit.
 Waterfowl hunters 16 years of age or older must possess a federal duck stamp, available from the U.S. Fish and Wildlife Service, at locations where hunting licenses are sold and at most post offices.